Skip to main content

 Conclusion

-If your symptoms are severe, include swelling, or show signs of infection, do not delay seeking professional assessment.
-Emergency dental services in London are available to provide clinical evaluation and appropriate care when you need it most.
+If your symptoms are worsening, accompanied by swelling or fever, or are causing you significant concern, do not hesitate to seek professional dental assessment.
+Emergency dental services in London are available to help when you need them most.

 Dental symptoms and treatment options should always be assessed individually during a clinical examination.